-Identifying gene changes might also provide specific targets for which newer drugs may work.
-For example, most eye melanomas have been found to have changes in either of 2 related genes, GNAQ or GNA11.
-These genes are part of the MAPK signaling pathway inside cells that helps them grow.
-It’s not yet clear if drugs will be able to target these gene changes directly, but drugs that target other genes in the MAPK pathway are now being studied for use against eye melanomas, and some have shown early promising results (see targeted therapy below).
+Identifying gene changes in eye cancer cells might also provide specific targets for newer drugs.
+For example, most eye melanomas have changes in either of 2 related genes, GNAQ or GNA11.
+The proteins made by these genes are part of the MAPK signaling pathway inside cells that helps them grow.
+It’s not yet clear if drugs will be able to target these proteins directly, but drugs that target other proteins in the MAPK pathway are now being studied for use against eye melanomas, and some have shown early promising results (see Targeted therapy below).

-Immunotherapies are treatments that boost the body’s own immune system to try to get it to attack the cancer.
-Cytokines, monoclonal antibodies, vaccines, and other immunotherapies are among the most promising approaches for treating melanoma and lymphoma.
-Although most clinical trials of these treatments include people with melanomas of the skin and lymphomas that begin in lymph nodes, results of these studies may help treat people with intraocular melanoma and lymphoma as well.
+Immunotherapies are treatments that boost the body’s immune system to try to get it to attack the cancer.
+Cytokines, monoclonal antibodies, cancer vaccines, and other immunotherapies are among the most promising approaches for treating melanoma and lymphoma.
+Although most clinical trials of these treatments include people with melanomas of the skin and lymphomas that begin in lymph nodes, results of these studies might help treat people with eye melanomas and lymphomas as well.

 One example is ipilimumab (Yervoy), a type of drug called a monoclonal antibody that boosts the overall activity of the immune system.
-It has been shown to help people with advanced melanomas of the skin live longer, although it can also have some serious side effects.
+This has been shown to help some people with advanced melanomas of the skin live longer, although it can also have some serious side effects.
 Some doctors now use it to treat melanomas of the eye as well, although its benefits against this cancer are still being studied in clinical trials.

-Newer drugs such as nivolumab and pembrolizumab (formerly lambrolizumab), which boost the immune response against cancer cells in a slightly different way, have shown even better results against skin melanomas in early studies.
+Newer drugs such as nivolumab and pembrolizumab (Keytruda), which boost the immune response against cancer cells in a slightly different way, have shown even better results against skin melanomas in early studies.
 These drugs might prove to be useful against eye melanomas as well.